4 Interior House Painting Tips You Should Know

 Always Paint Trim First

-Whenever painting rooms, professionals follow a strict order.
+According to experienced interior painters Ann Arbor, whenever painting rooms, professionals follow a strict order.
 The trim is first painted.
 Then, the ceiling is taken care of.
 Only after that you will see the painter work on the walls.
 This is because of the fact that it is so much easier to tape off trims as opposed to taping off walls.
 Nobody wants to tape both the wall and the trim.

 As the trim is painted, there is no need to worry about being neat.
 You just need a really smooth finish.
 If trim paint ends up getting on the wall, it does not matter as it can be covered up later as walls are painted.
 After trim is fully dry and painted, just tape it off, start painting the ceilings and move on to the walls.